-Vanilla Buttercreams are my favorite candy!!!
-Imagine biting into rich dark chocolate with a creamy vanilla center.
+Vanilla Buttercreams are my favorite homemade gluten-free candy!!!
+Imagine biting into rich dark chocolate with a rich and creamy vanilla center.
 Positively divine!!!

 Honestly, I never gave it much thought about how they were made.
 It never occurred to me that these amazing candies could be made right in your very own kitchen!
 Then I met my wonderful mother-in-law.
 Honestly, there was nothing she could not make or do.
 (She was better than Martha Stewart and could have easily been the star of her own television show!)